easyas12pc/easyas12pc.github.io/_posts/2013-01-25-Creating-your-own-site-on-wordpress-dot-com.md

 <code> &lt;a href"destination address"&gt;&lt;img src="image address" alt="text to show when moused over" /&gt;&lt;/a&gt;</code>

 First we need get the address for the image.
-This was the File URL that is said to take not of earlier.
+This was the File URL that I said to take note of earlier.
 Lets enter that and see how that looks linking to the Easy as 1 2 PC Facebook Page.

 <code>&lt;a href"http://www.facebook.com/easyas12pc" target="_blank"&gt;&lt;img src="http://easyguideto.files.wordpress.com/2013/01/facebook40.png" alt="Easy as 1 2 PC Facebook Page"&gt;</code>